jackbsteinberg/std-toast/README.md

   either by stacking them in the view, or queueing them and displaying sequentially.

-A broader goal of the standard toast is to provide a base for more opinionated or featureful toast libraries to layer on top of.
+The standard toast API hopes to provide a base for more opinionated or featureful toast libraries to layer on top of.
-It will be designed and built highly extensible, so library implementations can focus on providing more specific styling, better framework support, or more opinionated default.
+It will be designed and built highly extensible, so library implementations can focus on providing more specific styling, better framework support, or more opinionated defaults.
 The intent is that any developer looking to use a toast in their work will use a standard toast, or a library which provides a wrapper on top of standard toast.